Gesiima/dbus-goecharger/README.md

 fork's approach - writing whatever `/Dc/Battery/Soc` reports, which is itself already limited to one decimal place by Venus OS - is safe as-is, with no additional rounding needed before writing it.

+**Known limitation, not addressed by this fork: DC-coupled PV can still end up "trapped" in the battery instead of reaching the car.** `MinimumSocLimit` governs the ESS inverter's own charge/discharge behaviour - it does not instruct DC-coupled solar chargers (MPPTs wired directly to the battery) to do anything differently.
+Observed live: while manually charging with the lock active, real DC-coupled PV production kept charging the battery as normal (independent MPPT logic, unaware of the lock), while the inverter itself couldn't then discharge that same energy back out to help power the car, due to the lock.
+The PV energy is not lost, but it ends up going into the battery rather than being available to the car for the remainder of that charging session - an outcome this fork's own installation (modest DC-coupled PV) finds acceptable, but installations with substantial DC-coupled PV capacity may reasonably judge differently, since a meaningful amount of same-day solar could be diverted away from the car this way.
+No fix is provided for this - doing so would require directly managing the DC-coupled chargers' own behaviour, a materially bigger scope than anything else in this fork.

 ### Phase-switch anti-flapping lock (`mptwt`) can cause a stop/start loop